 Originally commissioned for radio, Pink Mist, the new book from busy Welshman Owen Sheers, is more suited to the stage than a volume of poetry, and if the poem was simply a poem and not a verse-drama its starkness would be a major criticism.

-However, it is the elementary elements of communication, in addition to the realism of all the characters and their plight, which make Pink Mist a memorable read, even when considered as solely a poem.
-The marriage of dialogue and keen observation become a delight, not the chore it might otherwise have been.
+However, it is the elementary elements of communication, in addition to the realism of all the characters and their plight, which make Pink Mist a memorable read, even when considered solely a poem.
+The marriage of dialogue and keen observation becomes a delight, not the chore it might otherwise have been.

 For readers not familiar with army jargon, the poet, novelist and screenwriter Sheers has included a glossary.
-Within the poem itself, pink mist is described as:
+Within the poem itself, the pink mist is described as: